El Cortez is “different” in the best possible ways.

 Play real token slots: While the vast majority of slot games in Vegas, and even at El Cortez have adopted TITO or “Ticket In, Ticket Out” technology, there are few real token dispensing options left at El Co.
 The remaining token slot games can be found near Ike’s Bar, and are labeled with an overhead sign.

 Play coin video poker: In addition to the vintage token slot games, El Cortez offers a number of video poker machines that accept and dispense real quarters.
-If you’re looking to fill some buckets and hear that endorphin triggering “ting, ting, ting” then El Cortez could be a great option.
+If you’re looking to fill some buckets and hear that endorphin-triggering “ting, ting, ting,” then El Cortez could be a great option.

 Take advantage of cheap table games: Minimum bets on games like blackjack, craps, and roulette are commonly as low as $10, cheaper than peer tables on the Strip and the heart of Fremont Street.
+They also keep bottled beer on ice in the pit during peak times.

 Grab a bite at Siegel’s 1941: Notably, El Cortez was once partially owned by Bugsy Siegel of Flamingo fame.
 While Bugsy suffered an untimely demise, his name lives on at El Cortez in the form of a restaurant.